khofstadter/navigatingthedigitalworld.com/docs/your-website.md

 ![](../assets/img/github-editor-link-to-markdown-guide.jpg)

 ### Thoughts
-- choose 'soft wrap' instead of 'no wrap' in the GitHub editor
+- choose 'soft wrap' instead of 'no wrap' in the GitHub editor <!-- should indicate this in the screenshot above -->
 - there are slightly different Markdown styles, but in general they all work the same (stick to the above link with GitHub)
 - we can monitor each other's progress in the public repositories.
 Please update it at least once a week. <!-- TODO: make example repo for private and public.
 Perhaps show examples of sonic art students from ARU. -->
 - [is GitHub safe to use](https://youtu.be/vAfBW1_AZkU?t=597) (e.g regarding tracking and cookies)?